-QuickSilver is a distributed operating system developed by IBM research that makes use of transactional IPC [Schmuck and Wylie 1991].
+QuickSilver is a distributed operating system developed by IBM research that makes use of transactional IPC [36].
 QuickSilver was designed from the ground up using a microkernel architecture and IPC.
-Every IPC request has a transaction ID, and servers must be able to rollback requests on abort and write them to non-volatile storage on commit.
+Every IPC request has a transaction ID, and servers must be able to rollback requests on abort and write them to non-volatile storage on commit (assuming the server has non-volatile state).
 All resource management and notification in QuickSilver is handled by transactions.
-For example, on process termination (commit or abort) the window manager destroys all windows.
+For example, on process termination (commit or abort) the window manager destroys all windows; the virtual terminal server closes the standard input and output file descriptors; and the task manager kills all of its children.
+The use of transactions removes the need to handle local vs. remote processes differently.
 Amino integrates transactions into the file system using simpler and more widely-used OS primitives than QuickSilver.
 Unlike Quicksilver, in which each OS component must provide specific transaction support for rollback and commit, Amino leverages BDB so that each OS component or application can use simple begin, commit, and abort calls, without managing its own rollback or commit.